AleRapchan/AleRapchan/README.md

 ### Hi there 👋

-I'm a computer engineer currently studying blockchain technologies.
-I am interested in utilize my analytical and problem-solving skills by designing and implementing decentralized applications as a Blockchain Solutions Engineer.
+I am interested in utilize my analytical and problem-solving skills by designing and implementing decentralized applications (dApps).

-- Passionate about developing decentralized applications and blockchain.
-- Competent in design crypto-economic models to solve complex business problems.
-- Experienced in Agile principles and best practices that value practicality over perfection.
-- Practical communicating concepts related to blockchain technology and its applications.
-- Capable of designing and reviewing the entire blockchain stack.
+#### 🔭 I’m currently working on

-- Skilled in implementing best security practices for blockchain and crypto solutions.
+- Blockchain architecture and security practices (Ethereum and Hyperledger).
+- Smart contracts (Solidity, Web3.js, Ethers.js).
+- Design patterns for blockchain (CEI, Secure Ether Transfer, Oracle, Proxy, among others).
+- Full stack development (TypeScript, JavaScript, NodeJS, React, MongoDB, Express and).

 <!--
 **AleRapchan/AleRapchan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.